-Ronald C. Minkoff is a partner in the Litigation Group and Head of the Professional Responsibility Group.
+Ronald C. Minkoff is a partner in the Litigation Group and Chair of the Professional Responsibility Group.
 Mr. Minkoff is also one of New York State’s leading practitioners in the field of attorney ethics and professional responsibility, representing attorneys in a wide variety of matters including law firm partnership disputes, disciplinary cases, legal fee disputes and legal malpractice and professional liability cases on behalf of both plaintiffs and defendants.
 He also provides ethics opinions and advice to a wide variety of law firm clients.

 In addition, Mr. Minkoff represents businesses and individual professionals and executives in a wide variety of commercial litigation, including business break-ups, securities lawsuits, and domestic and international trade disputes.
 He represents several law firm partners in partnership disputes.
 And he represents an internationally known petrochemist in an oil and gas venture dispute.
 Mr. Minkoff was recently appointed to the Advisory Committee of the Commercial Division of the Supreme Court, New York County and was a member of Chief Judge Lippman’s Task Force on Commercial Litigation in the 21st Century.
 He is also a member of the Council on Judicial Administration of the New York City Bar Association.

 Mr. Minkoff is a graduate of Columbia Law School (JD, 1980).
 He was an attorney at the Nassau County Legal Aid Society (1980-83), and was associated with Obermaier Morvillo & Abramowitz, P.C.
 (1983-85) and Owen & Fennell (1985-87).
 Mr. Minkoff was a member of Fennell & Minkoff (1987-94) and Beldock Levine & Hoffman (1994-2001) before joining Frankfurt Kurnit.
 He is admitted to practice in New York.